scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

     {"name": "personD", "mark": 80}
 ]
 ```
-In case of a un-stable sort, we might get
+In case of an unstable sort, we might get

 ```json
 [